CDCgov/RecordLinker/README.md

 The API will be available at `http://localhost:8000`.
 Visit `http://localhost:8000/redoc` to view the API documentation.

+## Testing

+The RecordLinker system comes with a number of built-in tests spread across several different types.
+Some of these tests are run automatically (e.g. by Github), while others must be manually executed by a developer.

+- `tests/unit`: These comprise basic unit (and in some cases integration) tests providing code coverage to RecordLinker.
+These tests demonstrate the functionality of different parts of the code base under different logical conditions and with different inputs and outputs.
+They are automataically executed by a Github Actions workflow as part of a PR.
+- `tests/algorithm`: This is a set of scripts developed to test an algorithm configuration with a known set of particular edge cases.
+In response to frequent questions of how the DIBBs algorithm handles case X, this mini-project was created to help answer those questions by giving developers some persistent evaluation tools.
+These tests are _not_ automated, and developers will need to go through the steps in the README in the relevant directory in order to run them.
+- `tests/performance`: Another set of scripts developed to see how fast the API can process linkage requests using synthetic data.
+This is useful for verifying refactors are still performant and helping developers identify bottlenecks along the way.
+These tests are _not_ automated, and developers need to go through the steps in the README of the relevant directory in order to run them.

 ### Running unit tests

 To run all the unit tests, use the following command: